brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 ![repo_scope](/images/copilot-scope-repo.png)

 Once you have step one and two completed, we can move forward.
 Please copy the personal access token, and store it somewhere safe.
-You will be referencing it a couple of times in this section.
+You will be referencing it a few times throughout the workshop.

 Navigate to the frontend service repo [here](https://github.com/brentley/ecsdemo-frontend).